thedaviddias/bfdes.in/posts/hello-world.md

 3. Serve the same page for every route with a bundle of JavaScript that manipulates the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) to facilitate rich interaction, and the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History) to simulate browsing.
 Such Single Page Applications are usually created with frameworks like [Angular](https://angular.io) and [React](https://reactjs.org).
 SPA code almost always needs to consume content from an API server.

-Static resources are easier to cache, and static websites are more amenable to search engine optimization.
+Static resources are easier to cache, and static websites are more amenable to search engine optimisation.
 In practice, most [modern websites](https://netflix.com) are built using a combination of approaches because they need to support dynamic content and load efficiently.

 ## Isomorphic applications